A list of famous Jewish people.

 Niels Bohr (1885 – 1962) Danish physicist.
 Bohr made important discoveries about atomic structure and quantum physics.
 Awarded Nobel Prize for physics 1922.
 Helped Danish Jews to escape to Sweden during Second World War.

-Sigmund Freud (1885 – 1939) Austrian /Czech physician, leading figure in new science of psychoanalysis.
-Freud made extensive study of dreams and the sub-conscious to try and understand better human emotions.
+Sigmund Freud (1885 – 1939) Austrian /Czech physician, leading figure in the new science of psychoanalysis.
+Freud made an extensive study of dreams and the sub-conscious to try and understand better human emotions.

 Golda Meir (1898-1978) One of the founders and fourth prime minister of Israel.
 Meir was considered one of the strong, uncompromising leaders of the new nation of Israel.

 Simon Wiesenthal (1908-2005) Austrian Holocaust survivor who spent time in three concentration camps.
 After surviving the holocaust, he dedicated his life to tracking down Nazi war criminals.

 Victor Borge (1909-2000) Jewish Danish-born comedian, pianist and conductor.
 Borge was a popular entertainer in the US and Europe for his combination of music and comedy.

 Milton Friedman (1912 – 2006) American economist from Brooklyn, New York.
 His parents were Jewish immigrants from Hungary.
 Advocated free-market economics and the doctrine of monetarism.
 Awarded Nobel Prize for economics in 1976.

 Paul Samuelson (1915 – 2009) American economist, whose textbooks helped explain and popularise Keynesian theory and modern macro-economics to a wider audience.
 Samuelson spent most of his career at MIT, where he attracted many top economists to join.